 As far as I can tell these four transistors (T1-T4) are merely used as inverters, and in this circuit, they can probably be replaced with inverters.
 Essentially, the 74147 chip has an active low output (see datasheet linked above), meaning that 0 represents true.

 For example: in active-high (what most would consider 'normal') representations, the binary output '1100' is a binary representation of the decimal number '12' (8+4).
 In active-low logic, the low signal (0) is the number, so '1100' represents 3 (2+1).

 The input to the next chip is active-high (i.e., 'normal'), so the output lines have to be inverted.
 This is the purpose served by the transistors and 33K pull-up resistors.

 This chip converts the BCD encoded number on its input to proper patterns needed to drive each segment LED in a 7-segment, common cathode (common ground) display.

-Not only does this chip convert the BCD input to the correct segments for each digit, it also provides high current on its outputs, in order to drive the LEDs.
+Not only does this chip convert the BCD input to the correct set of segments for each digit, it also provides high current on its outputs, in order to drive the LEDs.
 The resistors are current limiters and serve to protect the chip from short-circuit conditions.

 This chip is also implemented in CMOS (Complimentary Metal Oxide Silicon).
 Here is the data-sheet: